jphomick/ZorkReaderAndroid/README.md

 Using the command builder, it is possible to play an entire game of Zork without typing in a single word!

-For more information on playing Zork through the Zork API, check the [Zork API](https://github.com/jphomick/zorkapi) page.
+For more information on playing Zork through the Zork API, check the [Zork API](https://github.com/jphomick/zorkapi) readme.